Chughes3393/bvs_final_II/README.md

 Notes for the assingment:

 Two Github repositories were created for this project.
-The first one is here: https://github.com/Chughes3393/Bukowski-v-Shakespeare.
-The Github repository that you are accessing has two branches, master and main, master has the most commits to it.
+The first one is here: https://github.com/Chughes3393/Bukowski-v-Shakespeare, and the second one is here: https://github.com/Chughes3393/Buk_V_Shak_Beta, which has two branches, master and main, master has the most commits to it.

+This website is deployed by netlify here: https://gifted-swirles-183f0c.netlify.app/

 Stengths: My game works, meets assignment requirements, and is usable in the console.
 The Javascript logic works everytime and gives you a winner and loser.
 This game is creative and gives the user something to walk away with.
 My game is also open-ended so I can keep coming back to it and add more functionality.